tmgthb/Autonomous-Agents/README.md

 - PAVs (Process Advantage Verifiers): is a framework that trains verifiers to predict progress in multi-step reasoning by measuring the change in likelihood of a correct response under a prover policy.
 - PAVs improve exploration during test-time search and online RL, using complementary prover policies, and are more compute-efficient than ORMs.
-- This framework enables more efficient and accurate reasoning in large language models by providing a better way to measure progress in multi-step reasoning.
+- This framework enables more efficient and accurate reasoning in LLMs by providing a better way to measure progress in multi-step reasoning.

 ---